george-toka/Astrophysical-SPH/README.md

 * The `true` flag means snapshots are saved.
 * The `false` flag disables saving of PNG plots.
   The last three parameters are not mandatory to be set by the user, because they have their default values

-### 5. Execution

-After setting up your environment and assigning your ARGS with all needed arguments, run the sph_manager.jl file.

 ---